shaloo/docs.arcana/docs/troubleshooting.md

 ??? an-trbs "Is it possible to stop the {{config.extra.arcana.wallet_name}} UI from being displayed in the app's context."

       The {{config.extra.arcana.product_name}} allows developers to manage the user experience for signing blockchain transactions by controlling when the wallet UI shows up.
 To manage [[concept-wallet-visibility|visibility mode]], integrate the app with the SDK, and create `AuthProvider` with the `alwaysVisible` parameter set to `false`.
 Use the `showWallet` function to display the wallet when required.

-      {% include "./code-snippets/auth_wallet_visibility.md" %}
+      ```js hl_lines="6"
+      const auth = new AuthProvider(
+        "xar_test_445007f942xxxxxxxxxxxxxxxxxx484cAfd2", // App client ID
+        {
+          position: 'left',         // default: right
+          theme: 'light',           // default: dark
+          alwaysVisible: false,     // default: true, wallet always visible
+      })
+      ```

 ??? an-trbs "Registered app does not show up in the {{config.extra.arcana.dashboard_name}} 'Manage Apps' screen."